tyc/successfulunittest/manuscript/lowlevelcode.md

 inline void asm_some_code(void);
 ```

-The unit test code will include the header file, and have a mocked function for it.
+The unit testing code will include the header file, and have a mocked function for it.
 The mocked function will be linked into the unit test binary for execution, and not use the assembler function.